Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 ### Bias-Variance Tradeoff
 Pay very close attention to this section.
 It is one of the most important concepts in all of machine learning.
 Understanding this concept will help you diagnose all types of models, be they linear regression, XGBoost, or Convolutional Neural Networks.

-We already know how to calculate *train_error* and *validation_error*.
-So far we've simply been using *validation_error* as a way to gauge how well our model will generalize.
+We already know how to calculate training error and test error.
+So far we've simply been using test error as a way to gauge how well our model will generalize.
 That was a good first step but it's not good enough.
 We can do better.
 We can tune our model.
 Let's drill down.

-We can compare *train_error* and *validation_error* to figure out what's going on with our model.
+We can compare training error and something called *validation error* to figure out what's going on with our model - more on that in a minute.
 Depending on the values of each, our model can be in one of three regions:

 1) **High Bias** - underfitting
 2) **Goldilocks Zone** - just right (something I made up; not an industry term FYI)